 The optical fiber based on fused silica glass is one of the most important platforms for guided-wave optics.
-For its excellent properties including extremely low losses between ~ 0.2 to 2 μm, low dispersion and low nonlinearity, it has been the backbone of the contemporary telecom infrastructure.
-Due to the low Kerr coefficient of $\sim 2.0 \times 10^{-20} \text{ m}^2 \text{W}^{-1}$, standard step-index fused silica fiber is not the most suitable for nonlinear optics.
+For its excellent properties, including extremely low losses between ~0.2 and 2 μ m, low dispersion, and low nonlinearity, it has been the backbone of the contemporary telecom infrastructure.
+Due to the low Kerr coefficient of ~2.0 × 10-20 m2W^{-1,59} standard step-index fused silica fiber is not the most suitable for nonlinear optics.
 By engineering the fiber geometries, photonic crystal fibers (PCFs) can have greatly enhanced effective nonlinearity due to the strong field confinement and unique dispersion engineering capability.
-Fused silica is in an amorphous glass state therefore it is centrosymmetric and lacks second-order nonlinearity.
-However, poling can be applied to silica fibers to enable second-order nonlinear processes including SPDC for photon pair generation.
+Fused silica is in an amorphous glass state therefore, it is centrosymmetric and lacks second-order nonlinearity.
+However, poling can be applied to silica fibers to enable second-order nonlinear processes, including SPDC for photon pair generation.
 On the other hand, SFWM could be used in standard silica fibers.

 High-index glass (HydexTM) is a special type of doped fused silica glass with refractive index in the range from 1.5 to 1.9.
 It has been used as an alternative material for CMOS compatible low-loss optical waveguides.
-It has a relatively low Kerr nonlinearity of $\sim 1.15 \times 10^{-19} \text{ m}^2 \text{W}^{-1}$, between fused silica and silicon nitride.
-The low nonlinearities could be mitigated by the possible high quality-factor (Q-factor) of micro-ring resonators beyond 106 to provide an attractive level of performance for photon pair generation62.
+It has a relatively low Kerr nonlinearity of ~1.15 × 10-19 m2W-1, between fused silica and silicon nitride.
+The low nonlinearities could be mitigated by the possible high quality-factor (Q-factor) of micro-ring resonators beyond 106 to provide an attractive level of performance for photon pair generation.60

-Chalcogenide glasses including As2S3 and As2Se3 have also attracted considerable attention for their high nonlinearities ($n_2 \approx 3 \times 10^{-18} \text{ m}^2 \text{W}^{-1}$ for As2S378).
-They have excellent transparency in the mid-IR region where conventional silica glass shows strong absorptions79.
-Chalcogenide step-index80 and microstructured fibers81 have been widely used for supercontinuum generation in the mid-IR region for frequency comb synthesis.
-Therefore, they are suited for photon pair Integrated Photon-Pair Sources with Nonlinear Optics generation via SFWM especially in the mid-IR region.
+Chalcogenide glasses, including As2S3 and As2Se3, have also attracted considerable attention for their high nonlinearities $(n_2 \approx 3 \times 10^{-18} \text{ m}^2 \text{W}^{-1} \text{ for As}2\text{S}3^{-76})$.
+They have excellent transparency in the mid-IR region, where conventional silica glass shows strong absorptions.77 Chalcogenide step-index78 and microstructured fibers79 have been widely used for supercontinuum generation in the mid-IR region for frequency comb synthesis.
+Therefore, they are suited for photon pair generation via SFWM especially in the mid-IR region.